Arpita-deb/Event-Database-Management/README.md

    * DeadlineTracker - To track and view overdue tasks or tasks close to their deadlines for event employees

-4. User Defined Functions
+**4. User Defined Functions:**

   * dbo.ufnCurrentDate() - An User Defined Function (UDF) that returns the current date and that can be used to calculate the days left for the eevnts to start

-5. Table Valued Functions
+**5. Table Valued Functions:**

   * dbo.ufn_EventsByEventType(EventType) - A table-valued function (TVF) to return the number of attendees by event type (provided by the user).

-6. Created 3 Stored Procedures
+**6. Created 3 Stored Procedures:**

    * dbo.PartnersReport - To provide a list of partners who contributed to events over a certain budget threshold.
    * dbo.TopPerformingTickets - To automate the generation of reports on ticket sales performance (price, type, and sales per event)
    * dbo.BudgetPerformance - To track event budget performance (Estimated vs Actual) across all events efficiently

 ## Summary:

+## Limitations:

+1. One important limitation of this database is that for some tables like attendee, event, or tickets its not properly scaled.
+2. There might appear some discrepency in record count when applying aggregate functions or joins.
+3. There is discrepency in actual_attendance from Event table and the count of attendees/tickets from the Ticket_Attendee table which should return the same number of attendees but it doesn't.

 ## Resources: